-- Ask the doctor or dentist if artificial saliva might be helpful for you.
+- Ask your doctor or dentist if artificial saliva might be helpful for you.

-Drink at least 8 to 10 glasses of liquid each day (not including coffee or tea, or other drinks that have caffeine in them).
+Drink at least 8 to 12 cups (2 to 3 liters) of liquid each day, not including coffee, tea, or other drinks that have caffeine in them.

 - Try to get more sleep at night.
 Rest during the day when you can.